Universal Quantum Hamiltonians: Hamiltonian simulation

-The first requirement in \cref{short:def:simulation}\labelcref{short:def:simulation:encoding} states that, to good approximation (within error $\eta$), the local encoding $\cE$ approximates an encoding $\widetilde{\cE}$ onto low-energy states of $H'$.
-The second requirement, \labelcref{short:def:simulation}\labelcref{short:def:simulation:Hamiltonian}, says that the map $\widetilde{\cE}$ gives a good simulation of $H$ to within error $\epsilon$.
+The first requirement \labelcref{short:def:simulation:encoding} states that, to good approximation (i.e.\ within error $\eta$), the local encoding $\cE$ approximates an encoding $\widetilde{\cE}$ onto low-energy states of $H'$.
+The second requirement \labelcref{short:def:simulation:Hamiltonian} says that the map $\widetilde{\cE}$ gives a good simulation of $H$ (i.e.\ within error $\epsilon$).
+Note that if $\eta=\epsilon=0$ and $\Delta\to\infty$, the simulation is exact.
+Increasing the accuracy of the simulation will typically require expending more ``effort'', e.g.\ by increasing the energy of the interactions.

+\cref{short:def:simulation} requires the simulating subspace to be the low-energy sector.
+All our simulations achieve this.
+But it is worth noting that \cref{short:def:simulation} can readily be generalised to other types of subspace, by replacing $P_{\le \Delta(H')}$ by a projector onto the subspace of interest.
+Physically relevant examples might include symmetric subspaces, superselection sectors, or invariant subspaces of another Hamiltonian.
+Constructing interesting simulations in such subspaces is an interesting direction for future research.

-This definition, which we show follows from physical requirements, turns out to be a refinement of a definition of simulation introduced in prior work\shortcite{Bravyi-Hastings} in the context of Hamiltonian complexity theory.
+Our definition of Hamiltonian simulation, which follows from physical requirements, turns out to be a refinement of a definition of simulation introduced in prior work\shortcite{Bravyi-Hastings} in the context of Hamiltonian complexity theory.
 There are two important differences.
-We allow the encoding map $\cE$ to be anything that satisfies the physical requirements \labelcref{short:Hermitian-preserving,short:spectrum-preserving,short:local_interactions} from the previous section, which can be more complicated than a single isometry.
+We allow the encoding map $\cE$ to be anything that satisfies the physical requirements \labelcref{short:Hermitian-preserving,short:spectrum-preserving,short:local_interactions} from above, which can be more complicated than a single isometry.
 On the other hand, we restrict $\cE$ to be local, since we require simulations to preserve locality.
-Note that if $\eta=\epsilon=0$ and $\Delta\to\infty$, the simulation is exact.
-Increasing the accuracy of the simulation will typically require expending more ``effort'', e.g.\ by increasing the energy of the interactions.
+A notion of universal analogue quantum simulation was also discussed -- though not formally defined -- in~\cite{hauke12}, along with some requirements that a quantum simulator should satisfy.
+Our requirements encompass these.

+Our notion of Hamiltonian simulation is strong enough to imply that all our requirements \labelcref{short:Hermitian-preserving,short:spectrum-preserving,short:local_interactions,short:observables,short:time-evolution,short:partition-function,short:errors} are indeed satisfied: all static, dynamic and thermodynamic properties are preserved up to any desired precision (see the next section and \textcitesupp{} for rigorous statements).